Get in touch

 Many family lawyers are calling for a change to the law to introduce no fault divorce.
 This has been brought into focus by the case of Owens.
 We are not currently at that stage and many petitions are based on unreasonable behaviour.
 Justine Flack considers the evidence which is required and demonstrates the need for caution if seeking proof.

-Later this month the Supreme Court will hear the case of Owens.
-Mrs Owens has been denied a divorce so far because her husband’s unreasonable behaviour has not been deemed as unreasonable enough.
-It is a case which has renewed calls in the profession for no fault divorce; a proposition that I agree with.
-It remains to be seen whether parliament will grasp that particular nettle, just as we wait to see the outcome for Mrs Owens.
+In the case of the Owens, Mrs Owens had been denied a divorce because her husband’s unreasonable behaviour was not deemed as unreasonable enough.
+It was a case which renewed calls in the profession for no fault divorce; a proposition that I agree with.
+It remains to be seen whether parliament will grasp that particular nettle.

 For the time being, unreasonable behaviour is one of the ways of demonstrating that a marriage has irretrievably broken down but what proof do you need to establish this?
 Mrs Owens has so far not convinced a court that she finds her husband’s behaviour unreasonable so should a Petitioner gather evidence against their spouse?
 This issue often arises where someone suspects that their spouse has formed a relationship with another party but do they want to establish proof to satisfy a legal need or an emotional one?